wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Motivation

-Some Python packages with extension modules are built against the ABI of another package and must be used with a compatible version of that package at runtime.
+Some Python packages with extension modules are built against the Application Binary Interfaces (ABI) of another package and must be used with a compatible version of that package at runtime.
 Traditional Python dependency specifications are insufficient for this use case because: